 • See your physician if swelling progresses or if the sting site seems infected.

 If you are severely insect-allergic, carry auto-injectable epinephrine.
 Learn how and when to self-administer the epinephrine, and replace the device before the labeled expiration date.

 Remember that epinephrine is a rescue medication only, and you must still have someone take you to an emergency room immediately if you are stung.
 Those with severe allergies may want to consider wearing a bracelet or necklace that identifies the wearer as having severe allergies.

 Consult Your Allergist

 If you have had a serious reaction to an insect sting, make an appointment with an allergist.
 With proper testing, your allergist can diagnose your allergy and determine the best form of treatment.
-In many cases, insect venom allergy shots (immunotherapy) is very effective.

 With a proper diagnosis, treatment plan and careful avoidance, people with an insect allergy can feel more confident and enjoy being outdoors.